 In-Depth Review: WEN 3962 Two-Speed Band Saw with Stand and Worklight

 The WEN 3962 Two-Speed Band Saw with Stand and Worklight has flaws but its excellence makes up for them.
-According to my observations, band saws that are 9-10 inches are flimsier to their monstrous and beefier counterparts, but in exchange they're also many times less expensive than the almost $500 version.
+According to my observations, band saws that are 9-10 inches are flimsier to their monstrous and beefier counterparts, but in exchange they're also many times less expensive than the other models.
 The one you should pick depends on what sort of cutting you'll be doing with your band saw and whether or not you actually need something so huge it takes two men to lug it around.

 Ease of Use